 It's perfect for existing creators running large Facebook Groups (especially if you're successfully monetizing somewhere else and want everything in one place).

-Pro has built apps for creators and brands like Yoga with Adriene, TED, MindBody, Cristy “Code Red” Nickel, and Sadie Robertson Huff.
+Pro has built apps for creators and brands like TED, MindBody, Cristy “Code Red” Nickel, and Sadie Robertson Huff.

 In fact, listen to Cristy “Code Red” Nickel talk about moving her coaching business from Facebook Groups to Mighty and the HUGE difference it made to her revenue.

-If you've outgrown Facebook Groups and you're ready to build your own app under your brand, schedule a call with us and we'll show you what you could do!
+If you've outgrown Facebook Groups and you're ready to build your own app under your brand, let us show you what you could do!

 Mighty Pro - Pros